 Plan B: State the outcomes you want to achieve

-It can be tough to get to the point of having tangible action oriented behaviors.
+It can be tough to get to the point of having tangible action-oriented behaviors.
 An alternative is to simply state the outcomes/goals you want to achieve.
 Each member of your team can then rate how well it's going and the team can discuss.

-In our example of meetings this may mean Habit statements like: We debate for the right amount of time, We assign the right amount of time to each decision (based on importance), or We move on when needed.
+In our example of meetings, this may mean Habit statements like: We debate for the right amount of time, We assign the right amount of time to each decision (based on importance), or We move on when needed.

 Work on a small number of Habits at any one time

-Us humans struggle to remember or work on more than a couple things at a time.
+We humans struggle to remember or work on more than a couple of things at a time.
 You may have a list of 15 Habits or changes you want to make but it'll be very hard to execute on that many at once.
 Our recommendation is to pick 2-4 Habits at a time and focus on those.
 Once you, or the team, has adopted those and you're living them you can move on to pursue a new batch.

-Checklist for great Habits
+Checklist for Great Habits

-• Are observable or specific behaviors (doing or not doing them can be factual)
+Are observable or specific behaviors (doing or not doing them can be factual)

-• You have a regular opportunity to practice them
+You have a regular opportunity to practice them

-• If adopted will make a significant impact on achieving your goal
+If adopted will make a significant impact on achieving your goal

-• Adoption is feasible given the context of your team
+Adoption is feasible given the context of your team

-• Are few enough in number that you can remember all of them
+Are few enough in number that you can remember all of them

-Check in at the right frequency
+Check-in at the right frequency

-Check in much more frequently than you think is needed.
-It's hard to build new Habits and we need all the reminders, feedback and accountability we can get.
-Likely this means daily, weekly or monthly check ins depending on the Habit.
+Check-in much more frequently than you think is needed.
+It's hard to build new Habits and we need all the reminders, feedback, and accountability we can get.
+Likely this means daily, weekly, or monthly check-ins depending on the Habit.

 As a rule of thumb if someone has 3 chances to practice a Habit between surveys you should have fertile soil for input and discussions.
 More frequent keeps it more top of mind.